15 Top-Rated Weekend Getaways in the Bay Area, CA

-When you're ready for a break and want to get away for the weekend from San Francisco, you have a seemingly endless array of options.
+When you're ready for a break and want to get away from San Francisco for the weekend, you have a seemingly endless array of options.
 Couples may want a romantic getaway near San Francisco, like The Ritz-Carlton, Half Moon Bay with its ocean-view rooms, luxurious spa, and fine dining.
 Families traveling with children may prefer a resort destination with a wider range of activities, like Lake Tahoe or Yosemite National Park.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 The country's largest alpine lake covers a part of the border between California and Nevada, about 200 miles from the Bay Area.
 The drive takes only about four hours without traffic.

 During wintertime, Lake Tahoe is a snowy wonderland and a world-class ski destination.
 Several large-scale ski resorts surround Lake Tahoe, and the ski slopes overlook the dazzling expanse of emerald-blue waters.

 In the summer, outdoor activities draw many visitors to Lake Tahoe.
 Families and adventure seekers alike appreciate the wide range of attractions and things to do, from boating and fishing to hiking and mountain biking.
 Thousands of miles of hiking trails are found in the Lake Tahoe wilderness.

 When the weather is warm, visitors flock to Lake Tahoe's beaches for the stunning mountain scenery and wide array of recreational opportunities.
 During the summer, the lake's snow-melted waters become more temperate (tolerable for swimming in shallow area), and the ripples glisten in the sunshine.